 The last step is to install a boot loader.
-If the installer detects other operating systems on your computer, it will add them to the boot menu and let you know.
-By default GRUB will be installed to the master boot record of the first harddrive, which is generally a good choice.
-You'll be given the opportunity to override that choice and install it elsewhere.

-debian-installer will now tell you that the installation has finished.
+If the installer detects other operating systems on your computer, it will add them to the boot menu and let you know. debian-installer will now tell you that the installation has finished.
 Remove the cdrom or other boot media and hit Enter to reboot your machine.
 It should boot up into the next stage of the install process, which is explained in Chapter 7.